332nd Infantry Regiment: Service in Italy

 Italian Consul General presents medal to the commander of the 332nd Infantry on behalf of the Italian government, April 1919.

 On 24 October, the opening day of the Vittorio Veneto offensive, the Italian 31st Division with the 332nd Infantry attached, was in reserve.
 It joined the pursuit of the fleeing Austrians on 29 October as part of the British XIV Corps of the Italian Tenth Army, the American regiment forming the advance guard of the corps.
 On 3 November, after several hard marches, the 332nd Infantry established contact with an enemy rear-guard battalion which was defending the crossings of the Tagliamento River near the village of Ponte-della-Delizia.
 Early on 4 November, the 2nd Battalion crossed the river on a narrow foot bridge, and—after a brief fight—captured the Austrian position on the far side.
 Continuing to move forward along the Treviso-Udine railroad, the 2nd battalion occupied the town of Codroipo where it took possession of large stores of munitions and supplies.
 At 3:00 p.m., 4 November, when the armistice between Italy and Austria-Hungary became effective, the leading American elements were at Villaorba.

 After the Armistice, the American troops formed part of the Allied forces stationed in Austria and along the Dalmatian coast.
-The 1st and 3rd Battalions were at Cormons near Gorizia, Austria.
-Later in November, the 1st Battalion was ordered to go to Treviso and the 3rd Battalion to Fiume, Austria.
+The 1st and 3rd Battalions were at Cormons near Gorizia.
+Later in November, the 1st Battalion was ordered to go to Treviso and the 3rd Battalion to Fiume.
 The 2nd Battalion was stationed at Cattaro, Dalmatia, and a detachment from it was sent to Cetinje, Montenegro.
 During this time, the regiment undertook peacekeeping duties.